RedHatNordicsSA/RedHatNordicsSA.github.io/_posts/2019-03-04-how-we-test-our-roles.markdown

 <p><banner_h>The Solution</banner_h></p>

-**Lesson learned**, the glory days of **Run it, watch it fail, run it again** is over. **We´re software developers now** and must start to threat our code as **code**, let's peek over the bulletproof wall to the dev guys & girls in the software development team and see if we can use something they have used for years?
+**Lesson learned**, the glory days of **run it, watch it fail, run it again** is over. **We´re software developers now** and must start to threat our code as **code**, let's peek over the bulletproof wall to the dev guys & girls in the software development team and see if we can use something they have used for years?
 Hmm it seems like the **Test-driven development[TDD]** and **Continuous Integration[CI]** methodologies would solve our problems, right?.
-Great, is there any solid Open Source **Testing framework** for Ansible available ?
-It sure is, **September 26th, 2018** Ansible announced that they will adopt two new projects **molecule** and **ansible-lint**, which are great tools that now [Red Hat](http://redhat.com) intends to invest resources working with the community to make them even better. **kudos** to [Cisco](http://cisco.com) who transferred the molecule project over to the Red Hat Ansible team.
+Great, is there any solid open source **testing framework** for Ansible available ?
+There sure is, **September 26th, 2018** Ansible announced that they will adopt two new projects **molecule** and **ansible-lint**, which are great tools that now [Red Hat](http://redhat.com) intends to invest resources working with the community to make them even better. **kudos** to [Cisco](http://cisco.com) who transferred the molecule project over to the Red Hat Ansible team.
 <p align="center">
   <img src="https://raw.githubusercontent.com/ansible/molecule/master/asset/molecule.png" width="256" title="Molecule Logo">
 </p>
 **[Molecule](https://github.com/ansible/molecule)** is the official testing framework for Ansible roles.
 It provides a streamlined way to create a virtualized environment to test the syntax and functionality of a role.
 From the Molecule docs:
->Molecule encourages an approach that results in consistently developed roles that are well-written, easily understood and maintained.
+>Molecule encourages an approach that results in consistently developed roles which are well-written, easily understood and maintained.

 **[Molecule](https://github.com/ansible/molecule)**:
 * Handles Project linting by invoking configurable linters (yamlling, ansible-lint)